 AOTG is, in a nutshell, a boatload of post-production information that’s community-sourced.
 The resource is so deep that it’s best to just hit the explore tab and dive in.
 AOTG has its own articles in categories like editing, sound, and VFX.
 They also source posts from tons of great relevant industry blogs.

 The AOTG TV section features insightful video interviews and panels with filmmakers, and the discussion section allows users to get into the action in conversation form.
 And then there is the extensive resources section with links to all kinds of tools for filmmakers to work with.

 Art of The Guillotine is a lot to take in, but it’s worth the energy.

 The name says a lot here.
-Production Hub is one of the premiere spots online to find crew, talent, and equipment for your next film project.
-Or, if you are on the other side of the coin, it's a great place to get involved with a project in the works.
+Production Hub is one of the premier spots online to find crew, talent, and equipment for your next film project.
+Or, if you are on the other side of the coin, it’s a great place to get involved with a project in the works.

 There are fees involved for posting jobs or promoting yourself, but it’s free to search the site to find your own crew.

 There are also classifieds, event listings, Q&A, and a training section.
 Production Hub is an important stop on the crew search, but they have a lot more to offer as well.

 Really, what good is Film school when you have the internet?
 No Film School aims to at least bring a little truth to that concept with their insightful articles on everything related to the film industry.